-Whether and how an Authorization server validates the identity of a client or the party providing/operating this client is out of scope of this specification.

-Authorization servers SHOULD consider the level of confidence in a client's identity when deciding whether they allow a client access to certain resource servers or critical functions such as the Client Credentials grant type.
+Whether and how an Authorization Server validates the identity of a client or the party providing/operating this client is out of scope of this specification.
+Authorization servers SHOULD consider the level of confidence in a client's identity when deciding whether they allow a client access to more sensitive resources and operations such as the Client Credentials grant type and how often to prompt the user for consent.

-A single client_id SHOULD NOT be treated as more than one type of client.
+A single client\id SHOULD NOT be treated as more than one type of client.